jwkenney/jwkenney.github.io/_posts/2021-02-21-creative-abuse-of-var-prompt.md

 ```
 {%endraw%}

 I think that's enough damage for now.
-While getting your hands dirty, try to keep your nose clean!
+Try not to get your hands *too* dirty!